luminus-framework/luminus/resources/md/routes.md

 ### Handling file uploads

 See [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications)
-for a general information about this topic, and [Bulma documentation](https://bulma.io/documentation/form/file/) for examples of styling the file upload input.
+for general information about this topic, and [Bulma documentation](https://bulma.io/documentation/form/file/) for examples of styling the file upload input.

 Given a page called `upload.html` with the following form: